megalis-bretagne/parapheur-v5/BACKUP.md

 ### Restore dump

-_Note: This example assumes that the default backup folder and iparapaheur data._
+_Note: This example assumes the default backup and data folders._

 Move the previous data away, if needed
 ```bash